The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Methods

+\SRO{} samples were grown using a floating-zone method~\cite{Mao00_MRB, Bobowski19_CondMat}.
+The four samples here were taken from the same original rod, and from a portion that we verified to have high $T_\text{c}$ and a low-density of Ru inclusions; our aim in taking multiple samples was to test re-producibility in sample preparation and mounting.

+Uniaxial stress was applied using piezoelectric-driven apparatus \cite{Hicks14_RSI, Barber19_RSI}, and precision in sample mounting is important because \SRO{} is much more sensitive to in-plane than $c$-axis uniaxial stress: $T_\text{c}$ decreases by $0.13$~K under a $c$-axis stress of $\sigma_{zz} = -3.0$~GPa, but increases by $0.13$~K under an in-plane uniaxial stress of only 0.2 GPa~\cite{Steppke17_Science}.
+Applying $c$-axis pressure could generate in-plane stress through bending and/or sample inhomogeneity.
+In a previous experiment~\cite{Kittaka10_PRB}, $c$-axis compression raised $T_\text{c}$ and broadened the transition.
+However, the stress was applied at room temperature, where the elastic limit of \SRO{} is low~\cite{Barber19_RSI}, so these effects may have been a consequence of in-plane strain due to defects introduced by the applied stress.

+Samples 2--4 were mounted into two-part sample carriers; that for samples 2 and 3 is diagrammed in Fig.~\ref{fig:setup}(a).
+The purpose was to protect samples from inadvertent application of tensile stress.
+Samples are mounted across a gap between a fixed and a moving portion of part B of the carrier, and can be compressed, but not tensioned, by bringing part A into contact with part B. In Fig.~\ref{fig:setup}~(b), we show $T_\text{c}$ of samples $2$ and $3$ versus applied displacement, and the point where parts A and B come into contact and $T_\text{c}$ starts changing is clearly visible.
+For sample 2 the point of contact is rounded on the scale of a few microns, due to roughness and/or misalignment of the contact faces, and in all figures below we exclude data points that we estimate to be affected by this rounding.

-Photographs of samples 2--4 are shown in Fig.~\ref{fig:samplePhotos}(a--c).
-The carrier for sample 4, which has a different design to those used for samples 2 and 3, is shown in Fig.~\ref{fig:samplePhotos}(d).
+The samples were mounted with Stycast 2850.
+This epoxy layer constitutes a conformal layer that ensures even application of stress~\cite{Hicks14_RSI}.
+Photographs of samples 2--4 are shown in Fig.~\ref{fig:setup}(c--e).
+The carrier for sample 4, which has a different design to those used for samples 2 and 3, is shown in Fig.~\ref{fig:setup}(f).
 Where electrical contacts were made, Du-Pont 6838 silver paste annealed at $450^\circ$ for typically 30 minutes was used.
 This is longer than usual, in order to penetrate a thin insulating layer deposited during the ion beam milling.